Executive Team

 Andrea is an Associate Fellow of the Australian College of Health Services Management and holds a Masters in Health Services Management from Monash University.
 She is an Adjunct Senior Lecturer at Monash University and a Board Member of the Consultative Council on Obstetric and Paediatric Mortality and Morbidity.
 Dedicated to promoting patient safety, Andrea is passionate about continually evaluating current practice to ensure the community we care for is at the centre of decision-making.
 She leads with compassion, promoting a culture of respect and inclusivity, which are key to delivering exceptional care.

-Silvana joined Monash Health in June 2023 as Director, People and Culture Operations.
-A strategic thinker and leader with a deep understanding of workforce and industrial frameworks, Silvana has extensive experience in both the Employee Relations and People and Culture functions of large organisations.
+Silvana joined Monash Health in April 2023 as Director, People and Culture Operations and was appointed Chief People and Engagement Officer in January 2025.
+A strategic thinker and leader with a deep understanding of workforce and industrial frameworks, Silvana has extensive experience in the People and Culture and Corporate functions of large organisations.

-Silvana began her career working in public sector unions, and later at the Center for Psychiatric Nursing and the General School of Nursing at the University of Melbourne.
+Silvana began her career working in industrial relations, before moving to the School of Nursing at the University of Melbourne and then worked in the community services sector.

-She has led corporate service functions in a number of Government services, including a period as Director, Industrial Relations at the Victorian Department of Health and Human Services, and as a Director at Family Safety Victoria, where she led workforce reform projects arising from the recommendations of the Royal Commission into Family Violence.
+She has also led corporate service functions in Government services, including a period as Director, Industrial Relations at the Victorian Department of Health and Human Services, and as a Director at Family Safety Victoria, where she led workforce reform projects arising from the recommendations of the Royal Commission into Family Violence.